arpanalchemy/utilities/README.md

 - CacheTrack(cacheKey)

-  - Adds a New Relic custom attribute `cache_<cacheKey>` with hit/miss based on returned value
+  - Decorator for tracking cache operations (currently a no-op, can be extended for custom tracking)

 - Public, Request, TransactionParams
   - Common request/route metadata helpers for NestJS apps